tonethar/IGME-230-GDD-Spring-2018/notes/midterm-review.md

 ## L. Sample Short answer questions

-1. Write JavaScript that loops through the `foods` array and produces the HTML necessary for an ordered list containing the array’s contents.
+1. Write JavaScript that loops through the `foods` array and produces the HTML necessary for an unordered list containing the array’s contents.

-1. carrots
+- carrots
-2. broccoli
+- broccoli
-3. tofu
+- tofu

 ```js
 let foods = ["carrots","broccoli","tofu"];